ibm-datapower/datapower-tutorials/README.md

 ### Overview

 In this tutorial, you will develop and publish an API with API Connect and publish that API to a DataPower gateway running on OpenShift.
 This tutorial assumes prior experience with Docker and Kubernetes.
-If you do not have prior experience with Docker or Kubernetes concepts, I recommend reading the [Getting Started with DataPower in Kubernetes](https://developer.ibm.com/datapower/2017/02/27/getting-started-datapower-kubernetes/) tutorial first.
+If you do not have prior experience with Docker or Kubernetes concepts, I recommend reading the [Getting Started with DataPower in Kubernetes](https://developer.ibm.com/datapower/2017/02/27/getting-started-datapower-kubernetes/) [1] tutorial first.
 Though this guide uses OpenShift to manage the DataPower API Gateway containers, the concepts demonstrated in this guide are meant to be general enough to be easily integrated into any particular choice of container orchestrator or cloud environment.

 By the end of the guide, you will perform the following:

-1. **Deploy DataPower gateway on OpenShift**
+1. **Deploy DataPower Gateway on OpenShift**
 2. **Deploy and configure the API Connect Management Server VM to use the DataPower Docker container**
 3. **Create and publish an API using IBM API Connect**